Midburn/spark/docs/development/database.md

 ### Database configuration

-In production, Knex uses the database configuration from the [opsworks.js](/opsworks.js) file.
+Knex uses the database configuration from the [.env](/.env-example) file.

 By default (local dev machine) it is configured to use Sqlite which doesn't require any special installation or setup.